-DR. LYNCH-WALSH: Okay.
-Because there's a larger issue.
-And you touched on it.
-So, about whether they're in the right job.
-So the first thing is to look at the job description.
-Is it that the bookkeeper -- what are the requirements to be a bookkeeper, on both sides of the house, would get you the type of performance you're looking for.
+MR. TURSO: No, hang on.
+So then what we would want to do is then go look at the training at the school and in the Business Support Center?
+And making sure that the minimum requirements would get you the type of performance you're looking for.
 And then as far as the training goes, despite this being a learning organization, sometimes training is ineffective, despite everybody's best efforts.